TimBenedet/BrewCrafter/README.md

     *   Recipe details (including Markdown steps) are fetched similarly when a user navigates to a specific recipe page, by directly reading from Vercel Blob via `src/lib/recipe-utils.ts`.

 *   **Writing & Deleting Recipes (Admin Only)**:
-    *   When a new recipe is created via the "New Recipe" form or imported, the generated/provided BeerXML is uploaded to Vercel Blob using a Server Action (`addRecipesAction` in `src/app/actions/recipe-actions.ts`) that utilizes the `put` function from `@vercel/blob`.
+    *   When a new recipe is created via the "New Recipe" form or imported, the generated/provided BeerXML (and Markdown steps, if any) are uploaded to Vercel Blob using a Server Action (`addRecipesAction` in `src/app/actions/recipe-actions.ts`) that utilizes the `put` function from `@vercel/blob`.
-    *   When a recipe is edited, the updated `recipe.xml` overwrites the existing file in Vercel Blob.
+    *   When a recipe is edited, the updated `recipe.xml` and `steps.md` overwrite the existing files in Vercel Blob.
     *   When a recipe is deleted, a Server Action (`deleteRecipeAction`) uses the `del` function from `@vercel/blob` to remove the corresponding recipe folder and its contents from the Blob store.

 *   **Environment Variables**: